BY: Statistics Fundamentals Team

 Reading an F table is a four-step process.
 Once you know your significance level and both degrees of freedom, the table gives you the exact threshold for your decision.

 1 Choose your significance level (α).
 The most common is α = 0.05.
 Select that table — or the corresponding tab above.
-Stricter research may use α = 0.01.
+Stricter research may use α = 0.01; two-tailed variance tests typically use α = 0.025.

 2 Find numerator df (df1) in the column headers.
 For ANOVA, df1 = k − 1 where k is the number of groups.
 For regression, df1 is the number of predictors.
 Columns run left to right.